 Android uses a centralized logging system.
 However you can write your own custom log statements.
 Log Statements To write log statements, you use use the android.util.Log class with the following methods: Log.v() Log.d() Log.i() Log.w() Log.e() Log.wtf() They are sorted by relevance with Log.i() being the least important one.
-The first parameter of these methods… Read More »
+The first parameter of these methods is a TAG… Read More »

 This is simple, just do like this.
 It would be better if you do this once in the Class that extends the Application Class.

 This is a simple trick in Android Studio.
 First you have to write the skeleton of your function like this Now to generate the comments for this function just type “/**” on top of the function and hit “enter”.
 You will see the comments generated for you.
-Now your function will look like this Leave… Read More »
+Now your function will look like this Leave your comments if… Read More »

 Read about this from my new programming website http://codespower.com/2017/05/25/difference-between-shared-and-portable-app-in-xamarin/